wp-plugins/lexi/readme.txt

 4. Box to add an RSS feed.

 == Changelog ==

+= 0.9.3 =
+* Solved a strange bug in the editor.
+* New cache system to solve a bug with cache plugins.

 = 0.9.2 =
 * Option added to show the author.